kjakedev/spinbet-challenge/README.md

 ```
 This script retrieves data, generates a CSV file, and creates the infographic.

+This single-line script also accepts arguments to check for accepted options and arguments run `. ./run.sh -h` or `. ./run.sh --help`

 Example outputs are in this repository: `pipeline_job_summary.csv` and `pipeline_job_summary.jpg`